 Dr Rachel Tolhurst

-Rachel has over 20 years’ experience of research, training and partnership on gender equity and health systems strengthening in Africa and Asia.
-Her research has focused on social drivers of inequities in health and well-being including intersections between gender equity, poverty and disability, with regard to a wide range of health issues, including TB and lung-health, anti-microbial resistance maternal, sexual and reproductive health and gender-based violence.
-Rachel is the Deputy Director of the Centre for Health Systems Strengthening (CHESS) and co-convenor of the Gender and Health Group.
+I have 25 years’ experience of research, training and partnership on gender equity and health systems strengthening in Africa and Asia.
+My research has focused on social drivers of inequities in health and well-being including intersections between gender equity, poverty and disability, with regard to a wide range of health issues, including TB and lung-health, anti-microbial resistance maternal, sexual and reproductive health and gender-based violence.
+I am the Deputy Director of the Centre for Health Systems Strengthening (CHESS) and co-convenor of the Gender and Health Group.

 Research